 Skip to main content

-CREATE was created to improve K-12 opportunity regionally before college application and admissions.
-Our student-facing programs pursue equitable college access for low-income, first generation youth, through programming based in K-12 schools, the community, and on our campus.
+Our student-facing programs are based in K-12 schools, the community, and on our campus.

 EAOP